INL/BlackLab/site/docs/guide/corpus-query-language.md

     'fluffy' =word=>nl 'pluizig'

 This will only find relations of type `word`.
-The type filter will automatically determine the capture name as well, so any relation(s) found will be captured as `word` in this case instead of `rel` (unless an explicit name is assigned, see below).
+The type filter will automatically determine the capture name as well, so any relation(s) found will be captured as `word` in this case instead of `rels` (unless an explicit name is assigned, see below).

 ### Renaming the relations capture

-You can use a override the default name `rel` for the alignment operator's captures:
+You can use a override the default name `rels` for the alignment operator's captures:

     <s/> alignments:==>nl _